How to Invest in Databricks in 2025

 Revenue

-Databricks hit a $2.4 billion annual revenue run rate in the first half of 2024, up 60% from the same period last year.
+After revenue hit a $2.4 billion annualized run rate in the first half of 2024 — up 60% from the same period a year earlier — Databricks announced that number had jumped another 50% to $3.7 billion in July 2025.

 Revenue growth is coming from two places.
 In addition to adding more clients, net revenue retention was higher than 140% in FY24, indicating significant revenue growth from existing customers.